 A student with a maths qualification is in demand because employers realise that they have a number of abilities besides specific mathematical knowledge and understanding.
 Such students can be readily trained in a host of professional disciplines.
-How will I be assessed?

-• iGCSE Maths is assessed by two 2 hour exam papers at the end of Year 11.
+iGCSE Maths is assessed by two 2-hour exam papers at the end of Year 11.

-Students in the top set in Year 11 are given the opportunity to follow a pre A level.
-This is AQA Further Maths (Level 2), offering a stepping stone to A level.
-It is also assessed by 2 papers at the end of Year 11.
+Students in the top set in Year 11 are given the opportunity to follow a pre A level course.
+This is AQA GCSE Further Mathematics Level 2, providing a stepping stone to A level.
+It is assessed by two papers at the end of Year 11.

-- All pupils are given weekly assessed homework tasks which consolidate and support work being studied in the classroom. - We offer lunchtime sessions and after school workshops to promote confidence and success in Maths. - Students are setted (grouped by ability) on the basis of various assessments and setting is regularly reviewed throughout the academic year to ensure students are learning in the most appropriate environment. - We attend the UKMT (United Kingdom Mathematics Trust) team challenge for teams of Year 8 and Year 9 students every year. - The annual Junior and Intermediate Maths Challenges are entered by students from Year 7 to Year 11.
+- All pupils are given weekly assessed homework tasks which consolidate and support work being studied in the classroom. - We offer lunchtime sessions to promote confidence and success in Maths. - Students are setted (grouped by ability) on the basis of various assessments and setting is regularly reviewed throughout the academic year to ensure students are learning in the most appropriate environment. - We attend the UKMT (United Kingdom Mathematics Trust) challenges every year.